SwedbankPay/developer.swedbankpay.com/checkout-v3/enterprise/index.md

 ## Step 1: Sign Up For A Test Account

 A test account gives you access to our unified dashboard for managing your account across different platforms.
-We call this dashboard the Ecom Admin.
+We call this dashboard the Merchant Portal.

 Your test account request should be sent to:
 [testaccount@swedbankpay.com](mailto:testaccount@swedbankpay.com) in order to